rafaelferrero/docker-prueba/readme.md

 and create a project with Pycharm, using a virtual environment and indicate use Python3.6 that originally came with Ubuntu and use
 Git to manage versions.
 * In Pycharm Terminal Console, install Django and GUnicorn using PIP, freeze the pip installation and create a Django Project.
 Test it!.
 * For now I'll use plain pip and requirements.txt file.
+I don't feel confortable with Pipenv
 ```
 pip install django
 pip install gunicorn